 - 120 x 600 ( Skyscrapers)

-If you're just starting out you're going to want to focus on the most popular banner sizes and then consider some of the other banner sizes if you want to scale.
+If you're just starting, you're going to want to focus on the most popular banner sizes and then consider some of the other banner sizes if you want to scale.

-Just a quick note, some traffic sources allow GIF images which are like animated banners that can be attention-grabbing.
+Note: Some traffic sources allow GIF images, which are like animated banners that can be attention-grabbing.

 3. Hybrid ads

 These ads typically have text and images.
-The text is a headline and you want to focus attention on the image as well as a headline.
+The text is a headline, and you want to focus attention on the image and a headline.

-Facebook is a perfect example of a hybrid ad, and like the image above this was at the bottom of a news website.
+Facebook is a perfect example of a Hybrid ad.
+Similar to the image above with copy and text on the ads.

 4. Pop under ads